kovidgoyal/kitty/docs/shell-integration.rst

 .. tab:: zsh

-   For zsh, kitty sets the ``ZDOTDIR`` environment variable to make zsh load kitty's :file:`.zshenv` which restores the original value of ``ZDOTDIR`` and sources the original :file:`.zshenv`.
+   For zsh, kitty sets the :envvar:`ZDOTDIR` environment variable to make zsh load kitty's :file:`.zshenv` which restores the original value of :envvar:`ZDOTDIR` and sources the original :file:`.zshenv`.
 It then loads the shell integration code.
 The remainder of zsh's startup process proceeds as normal.

 .. tab:: fish

-    For fish, to make it automatically load the integration code provided by kitty, the integration script directory path is prepended to the ``XDG_DATA_DIRS`` environment variable.
+    For fish, to make it automatically load the integration code provided by kitty, the integration script directory path is prepended to the :envvar:`XDG_DATA_DIRS` environment variable.
 This is only applied to the fish process and will be cleaned up by the integration script after startup.
     No files are added or modified.

 .. tab:: bash

-    For bash, kitty starts bash in POSIX mode, using the environment variable ``ENV`` to load the shell integration script.
+    For bash, kitty starts bash in POSIX mode, using the environment variable :envvar:`ENV` to load the shell integration script.
 This prevents bash from loading any startup files itself.
 The loading of the startup files is done by the integration script, after disabling POSIX mode.
 From the perspective of those scripts there should be no difference to running vanilla bash.

 Then, when launching the shell, kitty sets the environment variable